 Knack MCP Server

-Connect your Knack data model to AI-powered development tools using the Knack MCP server.
+Connect a Knack backend (data model and users/roles) to AI-powered development tools using the Knack Builder MCP Server.

 What is an MCP Server?